-What is the flight time from Glasgow to Malta?
+What is the flight duration from Glasgow to Malta?

 Unfortunately there are no direct flights flying between Glasgow and Malta so the flight duration below is a calculation based on a commercial airliner flying directly from Glasgow to Malta